-Click on the plus next to one of the headings to expand, or the minus to collapse, the view of the related options.
+Click on the arrow next to one of the headings to expand or collapse the view of the related options.
 Click on an item under the headings to view the associated panel.
 You may switch between panels as needed while editing the file.
 No changes are saved in any of the panels, however, until you choose Save or Save As from the File menu.